-Two books of collected essays have come from previous U2 Conference gatherings:
+Two books of collected essays, edited by Scott Calhoun, have come from previous U2 Conference gatherings:

 Selected books, essays, and articles for studying U2